solital/docs-v1/docs/auth.md

 ## Default username and password

-You can create a standard database login table using the command `php vinci katrina: userAuth`.
+You can create a standard database login table using the command `php vinci katrina:userAuth`.
 This command will insert a default email and password.
-To authenticate, use the email `solital @ email.com` and password `solital`
+To authenticate, use the email `solital@email.com` and password `solital`

 **NOTE:** When creating the login structure with the command `php vinci auth`, the method `userAuth` is executed automatically, it is not necessary to execute it later.